liberland/laws/drafting/drafts/police-law.md

 1. The head of the Watch shall be the Commander of the Watch of Liberland (hereinafter referred to as the "Commander"), nominated by the Minister of Interior and appointed by the President.
 All Age
 2. The Commander shall be responsible for the regular management and direction of the Security Agency operations, as well as the supervision and direction of the Security personnel.

-### Article 4: Security Plan
-#### § 1
-Liberland shall be divided into Districts to maintain security, and Personnel and Equipment shall be assigned to those Districts according to the Liberland Security Plan (hereinafter referred to as the "Security Plan").

-#### § 2
-1. The Director shall draft the Security Plan, and the Security Commission shall adopt or reject it with recommendations.
-2. The Security Commission shall then submit the Security Plan to the Minister of Interior for approval or rejection with recommendations.
-3. Upon approval, the Minister of Interior shall introduce the Security Plan to the Cabinet.
-The Cabinet shall have the right to make changes to the Security Plan.
-4. After approving the Security Plan, the Cabinet shall make it available to Congress and the general public, thus giving the Security Plan its legal force.
 ### Art.
 6: Security Office

 #### § 1